 After you’ve maxed out your tax-advantaged retirement accounts, you might want to consider an annuity.
 An annuity can provide you with guaranteed income for the rest of your life.
 And that can help in case you’re worrying about outliving your nest egg.

 Additionally, your nest egg could include the values of other investments outside of your retirement accounts.
-These may include expensive artwork or rental properties in ideal locations.
+These may include valuable artwork or rental properties.
 It’s smart to look at all of your investments when considering how much your nest egg will be worth in the future.

 When you invest your money, consider looking into low-risk stocks so that your principal isn’t in jeopardy.
 Invest in low-risk stocks that tend to track the market because they may help account for low inflation.
-While $1 million may be one goal for nest eggs, in 2045 you might need almost $2.2 million to have the same purchasing power that $1 million will get you in 2019 (assuming 3% annual inflation.)
+While $1 million may be one goal for nest eggs, in 2045 you might need almost $2.2 million to have the same purchasing power of $1 million in 2019 (assuming 3% annual inflation.)
+In fact, the inflation rate rose 10.7% between 2019 and 2021, including a 7% spike in 2021.
 Your retirement savings needs to start growing now just to make up for future inflation.

 It’s also smart to diversify your portfolio so that you don’t put all your nest eggs in one basket.
 For example, invest in both small and large companies, as well as stocks, ETFs and mutual funds.